 Where viable to install underground cables, we use our company-developed ‘hybrid cable system’, making it more efficient to install and connect to existing electricity infrastructure.

 Once the Government has approved the replacements, we consult with stakeholders, secure underground cable easements and develop environmental management plans before beginning work.

 Aerial bundled cable

-Work is are underway in the following areas:
+Work has been completed in the following areas: